mradionov/tleaf/README.md

     }
   };
   ```

+*NOTE: providers are the dependencies of your unit.*

 * `providers.process: [array]` - array of provider types which should be parsed and processed.
 To reorder the appearance of provider types change their order in this array.